haider855/youtube-spoiler-shield/README.md

 # YouTube Spoiler Shield

-YouTube Spoiler Shield is a privacy-first Chrome extension that blurs YouTube videos, Shorts, search results, and recommendations when they match spoiler keywords you choose.
+YouTube Spoiler Shield is a privacy-first Chrome extension that blurs YouTube videos, Shorts, search results, and recommendations when they match spoiler keywords chosen by the user.

-It is built for avoiding spoilers from anime, sports, movies, games, shows, events, and any other topic you want to temporarily hide.
+## What It Does

+The extension lets users add spoiler keywords such as character names, team names, movie titles, game titles, or event names.
+When YouTube content matches one of those keywords, the video card is blurred and covered with a spoiler warning.

+Users can reveal blocked videos manually, pause individual keywords, organize keywords into groups, and back up their settings.

+## Why I Built It

+I built this project to solve a common problem: accidentally seeing spoilers on YouTube through titles, thumbnails, Shorts, and recommended videos.

+YouTube loads content dynamically, so a simple static page filter is not enough.
+This project gave me a practical way to work with Chrome extension APIs, dynamic DOM updates, local browser storage, and real-world UI behavior.

+## Key Features

+- Blur YouTube videos that match saved spoiler keywords.
+- Works across YouTube home, search results, watch-page recommendations, sidebar videos, and Shorts surfaces.
+- Detects dynamically loaded videos while scrolling.
+- Matches punctuation and spacing variants, such as `Spider-Man`, `Spider Man`, and `Spiderman`.
+- Add, remove, pause, and resume individual keywords.
+- Organize keywords into groups such as Anime, Sports, Movies, or custom groups.
+- Pause or resume whole keyword groups.
+- Bulk select keywords and move them between groups.
+- Reveal blocked videos manually.
+- Import and export a local backup of keywords and groups.
+- Stores all settings locally in the browser.

 ## Screenshots